google/php-crc32/README.md

 by [Andrew Brampton](https://bramp.net)

-Simple CRC32 implementations, that support all crc32 polynomials, as well as (if you compile it) hardware accelerated versions of CRC32C (Castagnoli).
+CRC32 implementations, that support all crc32 polynomials, as well as (if you compile it) hardware accelerated versions of CRC32C (Castagnoli).

+Supports PHP 5.6 though PHP 7.6.

 # Usage